Arizona Overtime and Labor Laws

 - Administrative employees

 - Professional employees

-In Arizona, employers may make their employees work on holidays or weekends without receiving additional pay.
-Employers are not required to offer vacation, holiday or other pay for time that is not worked.
+Holidays / Vacation In Arizona, employees may work on weekends or holidays without receiving additional pay.
+Employers are also not required to offer holiday, vacation, or other pay for time that is not worked.
 Because these policies are at the discretion of the employer, a “use-it-or-lose-it” vacation policies requiring employees to use vacation days by a set date or lose them is permissible, so long as the employee has a reasonable time to use the vacation.

-For overtime claims, the statute of limitations is the same as under Federal Law in that claims can be made for the prior 2 years (3 years if the violation is willful).
+Statute of Limitations The statute of limitations is the same as under Federal Law in that overtime claims can be made for the prior 2 years and 3 years if the violation is willful.